The Ultimate Guide to Building Slack Workflows in 2023

 Limitations of Slack's Workflow Builder

 Slack's Workflow Builder is a powerful way to automate your conversations.
 But when we want to use it for more complex workflows, the kind that gets our most important work done, there are a few gaps to be aware of.

 - Hard to do multi-step workflows.
 It's pretty good for doing two-step flows, like having someone fill out a form and then post a message.
 But you have to string together multiple "workflows" to handle something like an approval (you need a second one to see if the approver clicked on an emoji, which then needs to notify you that they approved).

 - Little paper trail.
-For something like an approval, the only record that someone approved a request is that they reacted to the request with an emoji.
+For something like approval, the only record that someone approved a request is that they reacted to the request with an emoji.
 That's really hard to find later when you need to audit who approved something.

 - No dashboard of work waiting on you.
-If every request is a notification in a channel or DM, that means you have to be really careful not to miss one.
+If every request is a notification in a channel or DM, you have to be careful not to miss one.
 There's no central place to see all the processes waiting on your input, so you'll have to check lots of channels to see if anyone is waiting on you (or to see progress on your own requests).